libretro/libretro-samples/games/pascal_pong/README.md

 # pascal_pong
-A libretro core clone of the game Pong, written in Pascal.
+A Pong game written in Pascal for libretro.

 ## Building
 To compile, you will need Free Pascal installed.